slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/03-building.md

 distributions, but you may have to modify the packages or commands to suit the system you are using.

+Several of the packages required for the build are not available in the core CentOS 6 distribution.
 You will need to configure your machine to use the [EPEL 6 package repository][epel].
-Several of the packages required for the build are not available in the core CentOS 6 distribution.
+EPEL provides an RPM to do the configuration.
+Just download the RPM and install it with `yum`.

 Most of the build dependencies can be installed directly with `yum`, although some recent python modules will need to be installed with